Spinal Cord Injury Rehabilitation: Centers, Expectations, Tips, and Treatments

 Losing the ability to walk and move like you once did can be a grieving process, and entering the rehabilitation stages is no different.
 Facing months of slow progress can feel like too much for people to handle, but with the right team and family support, your feelings will change.

-You can expect to have many professionals supporting you throughout the rehabilitation period, not only assisting in your recovery, but teaching you about your injury, and how to make adjustments in your everyday life.
+You can expect to have many professionals supporting you throughout the rehabilitation period, not only assisting in your recovery, but teaching you about your injury and how to make adjustments in your everyday life.
+This may include:

-Your care will be based entirely on your injury, situation and body, and be designed around your capabilities and at your speed.
-Your physical and mental health will be addressed, and cover a myriad of topics, from diet and nutrition, relationship skills and occupational therapy.
+Your care will be based entirely on your injury, situation, and body, and be designed around your capabilities and at your speed.
+Your physical and mental health will be addressed and will cover a myriad of topics, including diet and nutrition, relationship skills, and occupational therapy.
 This total package of care ensures that your mind recovers alongside your body.

-Mobility will be the primary phase of rehabilitation, and concentrate on regaining strength and movement back in the arms and legs.
+Mobility will be the primary phase of rehabilitation, concentrating on regaining strength and movement back in the arms and legs.
 Physical therapy will follow, and allow an individual to increase their abilities to move and communicate.
-By strengthening muscles, it encourages the individuals to use adaptive devices to do both of these things.
+By strengthening muscles, it encourages individuals to use adaptive devices.

-An occupational therapy program will assist in the redevelopment of fine motor skills, such as using cutlery, dialling on a phone and other smaller and more precise movements.
-There will be other programs too, tailored to your needs, which address other problems which are common in spinal cord injury patients, such as bladder and bowel management and dealing with spasticity.
+An occupational therapy program will assist in the redevelopment of fine motor skills, such as using cutlery, dialling on a phone, and other smaller and more precise movements.
+There will be other programs too, tailored to your needs, to address common challenges spinal cord injury patients face, such as bladder and bowel management and dealing with spasticity.

 Although a lot of the rehabilitation work will concentrate on physical attributes and aspects, vocational tests will determine the dexterity and cognitive capabilities.
 These are likely to be used in further determination for future interests and employability.